msvalina/slaying-ryu/README.md

-## Ryu - Project for developing Django app for analysis and evaluation of time
+## Slaying Ryu - Project for developing Django app for analysis and evaluation of time management system
-management system

 App is fetching completed tasks from Google Tasks API and idea is to have nice statistical presentation for analysis and evaluation of completed work.